dpannguyen/stocks-analyzer/README.md

     cd server/apiGateway
     npm start
     ```
-    * Default port for API Gateway is 4444 on localhost
+    * Default port for API gateway is 4444 on localhost

 * Run each service
     ```